myBraavos/starknet-meta/README.md

 # starknet-meta
 Starknet dApps metadata repository.

-## How to submit a new dApp
+## How to submit a new project
 To add a new dApp to starknet-meta, follow these steps:

 1. Fork the `starknet-meta` repository.
-2. Add a new object to the `repository.json` file, following the JSON schema rules described below (you could easily validate your changes by executing `validator.js`)
+2. Create a new folder under the `/repository` directory, using the desired `id` for the new project as the folder name.
-3. Create a new folder under the `/assets` directory, using the `id` of the new object as the folder name.
+3. Add a `metadata.json` file to the new folder, following the JSON schema rules described below (you can easily validate your changes by executing `validator.js`).
 4. Add an `icon` image file to the new folder.
 The icon must be square and up to 1 MB in size.
+Supported formats are PNG, JPEG, SVG, and WebP.
 5. Add a `cover` image file to the new folder.
 The cover image must be up to 1500x500px in size and have a 0.33 aspect ratio.
+Supported formats are PNG, JPEG, SVG, and WebP.
 6. Create a pull request to the `starknet-meta` repository with your changes.

 ## JSON schema rules